 Sick, lame or antibiotic-treated cows that aren't supplying for pick up will not contribute to the sample.
 In an infected herd, there will be a mixture of sick and non-sick cows.
 There will still be cows contributing antibodies to the sample so this should not impact on the test's ability to identify the infection within a herd.
-As screening is ongoing, recovered cows put back into the milking herd will be included in the next round of testing.
+As screening is ongoing, recovered cows that may still be antibody positive are put back into the milking herd will be included in the next round of testing.